 Prophet, enjoin your wives, your daughters and the wives of true believers to draw their veils close round them.
-That is more proper, so that they may be recognized (as virtuous women) and not molested.
-Allah is Forgiving and Merciful.
+That is more proper,

 The author interprets the wording of 33:59, "to cover their adornments except such as are normally displayed," to mean that the hands and face are exempt from covering.
 He draws his argument in support of this from the Hadith.